Gift Cards, Registries,

 Editor's Note: Well actually, if you put an extra zero or two after the amount on the card, it just might get a good OMG!
 Aside from that, as stated elsewhere, I'm a fan of the Gift Card approach - just not in all circumstances ;-)

 For me this is really the way to go for a baby shower.
 Some people may be opposed to this since they feel that they are being told what to buy but you can combat that by placing “You may use the gift registry at...or not” on the invitations.
 Don’t force people to use your idea of gifts since they may have a special gift already in mind.

 A gift registry is a great way for mom to get exactly what she needs and wants.
 There are countless stores that offer gift registries for baby showers, many online.
 If you have a gift registry, make sure that you include both lower prized items and higher prized items.
 You should be aware that not everyone can spend the same amounts so don’t force them to spend 100’s of dollars on your gift.

 Place all the information for your gift registry in the shower invitation so the guests can access it easily.
 Getting started is simple, click to create an Amazon Baby Gift Registry for your shower Now

 A Money Tree

-An alternative to having a money tree is to have a dream tree.
-This can be a nice way to incorporate a money tree without it being too impolite.
+An alternative to having a Money Tree is to have a Dream Tree.
+This can be a nice way to incorporate a Money Tree without it being too impolite.
 You can either ask for money to be placed in the envelope or you can forgo money and just ask guests to write a little note, a dream that they hope will come true for the new family.
-People get to share something personal, give money like they were asked, and it can be opened and shared with the guests.
-Again, you can use this idea without introducing any money into it which will provide inspiring keepsakes for the expectant mother.
+People get to share something personal, perhaps give money like they were asked, and it can be opened and shared with the guests.
+Again, you can use this idea without introducing any money into it, which will provide inspiring keepsakes for the expectant mother.